 If your tyres are more than ten years old manufacturers advise that you should have them checked annually by a tyre specialist.
 Frankly, motorcycle tyres can easily go ‘off’ long before then, especially if they haven’t been kept in the best conditions.
-The consequences show up in lack of predictable grip, poor feel and a lack of confidence.
+The consequences show up in lack of predictable grip, poor feel and a lack of confidence: there’s no pleasure in that and it’s not safe.
 View five years as the likely ‘life’ of a tyre, even if it’s not worn out.

 The essential trade-off is between grip and wear.
-In general, lower pressures will provide more grip, unless you go too low, while higher pressures make the tyre stand up better to wear but again you can go too far.
-Tyres should give about 25% of the suspension effect for the bike, but the way tyres are made can affect the pressures you need to achieve that.
-A stiffer carcass will need lower pressures than a softer one, and vice versa.
-A heavier rider or adding more weight will need higher pressures than a lighter one.
+In general, lower pressures will provide more grip, unless you go too low, while higher pressures make the tyre stand up better to wear–but again you can go too far.
+The way different tyres are made can affect the pressures you need.
+A stiffer carcass will require lower pressures than a softer one, and vice versa.
+A heavier rider (or adding a pillion, luggage, etc.) will require higher pressures than a lighter one.
 Pressures also rise with temperature.

-A little experimentation can yield a better result.
-Just don’t go too far.
-Make any adjustment no more than 2psi then evaluate the difference thoroughly before going further or back the other way.
+If you do want to experiment, make any adjustment no more than 2psi and evaluate the difference thoroughly before going further or back the other way.